telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ## Not Calling `args` or `argsAsync`

+This section explains what happens if you do not invoke `args` or `argsAsync`.
+It is recommended that you do not use that form.

-If `args` or `argsAsync` are not called, the primitive function will receive exactly two arguments: a callback to be invoked with the result, and an array that will contain the arguments passed in the formula.
+If `args` or `argsAsync` are not called, the primitive function receives exactly two arguments:
+* A callback to be invoked with the result.
+* An array that contains the arguments passed in the formula.

-The example below demonstrates how to use a function that adds two things.
+The following example demonstrates how to use a function that adds two things.

 ###### Example